Container Shipping Services

 Dry Storage Container

 This is the most common and versatile type of shipping container.
-It is a fully enclosed, weatherproof field ideal for transporting dry goods like furniture, packaged merchandise and personal property.
+It is a fully enclosed, weatherproof field ideal for transporting dry goods like furniture, packaged merchandise, and personal property.
 They are generally available in 20-foot and 40-foot standard sizes.

 Flat Rack Container